Employers' Frequently Asked Questions - Work Sharing - Unemployment Insurance

 When did the WS Program begin in Maryland?

 In 1984, the Maryland General Assembly enacted legislation establishing the Work Sharing Unemployment Insurance Program.
 In July 2014, several modifications and changes to the 1984 law were enacted.
 The Unemployment Insurance Law in Maryland that cover the WS Program include sections 8-1201 through 8-1209.

 How are benefits calculated for the WS Program?

-If otherwise eligible, employees involved in an employer's approved WS Plan (Plan) will receive the percentage of their weekly UI benefit amount equal to the percentage of reduction of work hours for that week.
+If otherwise eligible, employees involved in an employer's approved WS Plan will receive the percentage of their weekly UI benefit amount equal to the percentage of reduction of work hours for that week.
 You will continue to pay regular wages equal to the number of hours worked each week.
 For example, if an employer needs to reduce work hours by 30%, the employees will be eligible for 30% of their UI benefits.

 What are the business advantages when my business develops a WS Plan?